newmonade/foo.cd/ReadMe.md

 Presentation
 =============

 A simple music player based on Python, Qt, GStreamer and TagLib.
-Functionalities include customizable library tree view, playlist view, gapeless playback, library search, global shortcuts, remote control, and web radio.
+Functionalities include
+- customizable library tree view
+- customizale playlist view
+- gapeless playback
+- library search
+- global shortcuts
+- remote control
+- web radio
+- 10 band equalizer
+- Tagging facilities
 All kinds of audio files are supported, provided that you installed the related gst-plugin (might already be installed on your computer).
 The GUI is freely - and mostly - inspired by foobar2000 default interface.

 <!---